Incontinence: A problem in anyone's language

 Our language pages have fact sheets and audio translations on bedwetting, pregnancy, pelvic floor muscles, and products.

 Incontinence is important in any language, find the help you need in your language: continence.org.au/other-languages

 More than 4.8 million Australians experience bladder or bowel control problems.
 The Continence Foundation of Australia's vision is to have a community free of the stigma of incontinence.
-We provide information on funding, referral and products, and offer free resources for individuals, carers and professionals to help treat weak bladder, leakage, constipation and bedwetting.
-Phone 1800 33 00 66 for free advice.
+We provide information on funding, referral and products.
+We also offer free resources for individuals, carers and professionals to help treat weak bladder, leakage, constipation and bedwetting.
+Phone a nurse on 1800 33 00 66 for free advice.

 You’ll never hear a continence health professional use the term “light bladder leakage”.
 You’ll certainly hear it in a sales and marketing environment, though.

 World Continence Week, 2014, has been and gone, but its impact on mothers and pregnant women will continue well into the future.

 A new study by the Continence Foundation of Australia shows pregnant women and mums are ignoring their pelvic floor health.
 Despite being in a high-risk category, the study found just 2 per cent do pelvic floor exercises regularly, and almost three in four women experience incontinence.